manel-graca/DiscordPy-Officer-Pepega/README.md

 # About

-Officer Pepega is a troll bot for Discord.
-It was created purely for fun, but feel free to clone or even contribute!
+<p>Officer Pepega is a troll bot for Discord.
+It was created purely for fun, but feel free to clone or even contribute!<br>
 The bot's responses are written in Portuguese.
-At the moment there is no support for other languages, it's something I need to work on.
+At the moment there is no support for other languages, it's something I need to work on.</p>